RUN(OPCS) Optical Printer Control System RUN(OPCS)

 Scripts that call themselves, or that call parenting scripts will

 cause 'recursion' errors.
-This is to protect the user from creating
+This protects the user from creating

-a calling hierarchy that calls itself infinitely, which would
+a situation that calls itself infinitely, which would inevitably

-inevitably bomb out when the operating system runs out of open file
+bomb out when the operating system runs out of open file handles.

 LIMITS